 Sublime Point Lookout

 At the top is Sublime Point Lookout which offers 180 degree views over the sea, the rainforest and the 17 beaches that span the coastline to Wollongong.
-It’s where this photo was taken.
+Sydney’s Southern Spectacular trike tour is a unique and fun ride!

 Princes Highway

 Instead of riding back on the motorway, Fred took them along the Princes Highway.
 It runs parallel to the motorway but is quieter and has a nicer atmosphere.
 However, the 4 hours was up so Fred kept riding and dropped them back at their hotel.
-In conclusion, the Southern Spectacular trike sightseeing tour was a success.
+In conclusion, Sydney’s Southern Spectacular trike sightseeing tour was a success.
 A memorable experience and a lot of fun.
 Not to mention the beautiful scenery they saw along the way.

 Check out the Southern Spectacular tour here!